mizutanilab/MCTrace/README.md

 </ul>

 ## Release notes
-The binary folder contains 'MCTrace' executables for x86 and x64 platforms.
+The binary folder contains MCTrace executables 'kozo---.exe' for x86 and x64 platforms.
 Further updates will be released since this program is still under development.

 <UL>
 <li>v3.8.0 (21 Mar 2018).
 Many functions including improved auto-tracing, structure annoation, geometry analysis, and SWC file loading routines were implemented.
 You can use MCTrace to view SWC files, such as those available from NeuroMorpho.Org.</li>